Man Who Deactivated Trump's Twitter Account: 'I Didn't Break Any Rules'

 Twitter has declined to confirm his identity.
 However, Duysak says he was a contractor at management services company Pro Unlimited and had been assigned to Twitter's Trust and Safety division, the department that sorts through alerts from users reporting abusive behavior or violations of the company's terms of service.

 On his last day at Twitter HQ in San Francisco, Duysak says he received a report on the president's account.
-TechCrunch writes: "as a final, throwaway gesture, he put the wheels in motion to deactivate it.
+TechCrunch writes: "As a final, throwaway gesture, he put the wheels in motion to deactivate it.
 Then he closed his computer and left the building."

 Duysak then returned to his home in Germany, which is where reporters for TechCrunch located him.